wesone/woltage/README.md

 );
 ```

+You can use `getProjectionContext` while inside a projection context to retrieve the current context (`isReplaying` flag, the event in `currentEvent` that is currently processing, the current woltage instance in `woltage`).

 ## Read Model

 A read model is used to read/query the [projections](#projection).
 It is bound to a projection name and has access to the [store](#store) of the projection's active version (use [`woltage.setProjectionActive`](#setprojectionactive) to change the active version).